thomaspinckney3/cs4501/Project1.md

 app in Django.
 Whew!

 There's a lot of Linux and system level stuff in this project.
-It may seem like you don't need to know all of this, but you do :) Don't just type the commands that apear here.
+It may seem like you don't need to know all of this, but you do. :) Don't just type the commands that apear here.
 Understand what's going on and only use these instructions as a hint.